-If you have noticed a lack of reliable resources for choosing a handgun, you’re not alone.
-As long as guns are still predominantly marketed toward men, finding the right firearm that meets our needs can be daunting.
+If you have noticed a lack of reliable resources helping women choose a handgun, you’re not alone.
+Guns are predominantly marketed toward men which makes it frustrating to research which firearms will meet our needs.
 This resource cuts through the mansplaining and highlights the most important steps a woman should go through when choosing her perfect handgun.

-6 Steps in Choosing a Handgun for a Woman
+7 Steps to Choose a Handgun for a Woman

 One of the most important factors to consider is the gun’s purpose.
-Identifying this will immediately narrow down the myriad of choices considerably.
+Identifying this will considerably narrow down the myriad of choices.

-For example, if you want a gun for personal protection or competitive shooting, the 9mm Glock 19 is a favorite because it is reliable and beginner-friendly.
+For example, if you want a gun for personal protection or maybe you’re just getting into competitive shooting, the 9mm Glock 19 is a favorite because it is reliable and beginner-friendly.
 Plus its size lends itself to concealment in a handbag or a holster.

 2. Find the Right Size